-(11) Related Party Transactions
+(12) Related Party Transactions

-The City had business transactions between the City and City officials totaling \$109,783 during the year ended June 30, 2020.
+The City had business transactions between the City and City officials totaling \$109,783 during the year ended June 30, 2022.

-(12) Risk Management
+(13) Risk Management

 The City is a member of the Iowa Communities Assurance Pool, as allowed by Chapter 670.7 of the Code of Iowa.
-The Iowa Communities Assurance Pool (Pool) is a local government risk-sharing pool whose 779 members include various governmental entities throughout the State of Iowa.
+The Iowa Communities Assurance Pool (Pool) is a local government risk-sharing pool whose 794 members include various governmental entities throughout the State of Iowa.
 The Pool was formed in August 1986 for the purpose of managing and funding third-party liability claims against its members.
-The Pool provides coverage and protection in the following categories: general liability, automobile liability, automobile physical damage, public officials liability, police professional liability, property, inland marine and boiler/machinery.
+The Pool provides coverage and protection in the following categories: general liability, automobile liability, employment practices liability, public officials liability and police professional liability.
 There have been no reductions in insurance coverage from prior years.